- 1998 – Victoria University of Wellington

 2005 – The University of Auckland

-Old Worlds, New Worlds: the Fifth Conference of ANZAMEMS was held at the University of Auckland from 2 – 5 February 2005.
+Old Worlds, New Worlds: the Fifth Conference of ANZAMEMS was held at The University of Auckland from 2-5 February 2005.

 Back to top of page